East Coast Cruises

 For the majority of the year the New England Coastline is an absolute show stopper.
 It offers a comfortable climate and drips with picturesque charm.
 From the coastline of Maine to the cozy Boston Harbor, travelers will be delighted with all New England has to offer.
 Delicious seafood, charming little port towns and a gorgeous shoreline that matches no other.
 If you are really looking for a treat, take a New England cruise during the fall months.
 The shoreline dazzles travelers with the brilliance of fall foliage.
 But keep in mind the New England cruising season is from April - October as the area often experiences harsh winters.

 The Chesapeake Bay area (the mid-Atlantic states) is rich with beauty and history.
 Trade, industry, and military have always been an important part of this historic area.
 From the cobblestone streets to the colonial architecture, travelers are immersed in the country’s rich history in these small ports and towns dating back to the 1600s.

 The Southern region of the United States offers just as much history as the Chesapeake Bay area with a little bit more Southern charm.
 If you ever wondered what the "Old South" truly was, cruise this region to immerse yourself in southern traditions.
 Along the way, you’ll see southern plantations, Colonial architecture and famous battle sights of the Civil War.

 Atlantic coast cruises offer a wide variety of locations and experiences, so be sure to check your itinerary and do your research to identify your must-dos before heading into your east coast cruise.
-If one particular stop or itinerary item is your main reason for taking a cruise, you may want to consider a cruise insurance policy that includes port of call change coverage.
-This coverage will provide a one-time payment in case weather or other issue forces your cruise line to change the expected itinerary prior to departure and you elect to still embark on the voyage.
+If one particular activity or excursion is your main reason for taking a cruise, you may want to consider a cruise insurance policy that includes Pre-Paid Excursion Reimbursement.
+This coverage will provide a one-time reimbursement, up to the limit on your confirmation, for pre-paid, non-refundable activity expenses that you have lost.
+This coverage is available in most states.